tramlinehq/docs/docs/using-tramline/special-cases/cascading-rollout.md

 ---
+id: cascading-rollout
+title: Cascading Rollout
+sidebar_label: Cascading Rollout
-sidebar_position: 23
+sidebar_position: 5
 ---

-# Cascading Rollout

 With Google Play Console, when you update your rollout to a 100%, it is not possible to halt it, even if in reality the actual rollout hasn't farmed out to all of the 100% of users yet.